Bankera-token/BNK-ETH-Contract/README.md

 # Bankera ERC223 Contract

-## Gerneral Description
+## General Description

-Contract should have an ethereum address to deposit reward balance.
-Once reward is set for round the claim amount is proportionally divided among token holders.
-For example Jack, John and Brown have 1, 2 and 2 tokens respectively.
-If 100 ether are rewarded, ethers can by claimed by Jack, John and Brown proportionally: 20, 40, 40 ether.
+Contract has to have an Ethereum address in order to deposit a reward.
+Once the reward is set up for the weekly round, the claim amount will be proportionally divided among round token holders.
+For example, Jack, John and Bob have 1, 2 and 2 tokens respectively.
+If 100 ethers are placed in the round as a reward, Jack, John and Bob can claim 20, 40, 40 ethers respectively through the smart contract.

 ## Testing
 Preparation: